 When we tested, we found that this ball was best compared to a Titleist Tour Soft golf ball.

-These types of balls are designed to be more budget friendly and targeted toward seniors, ladies and slower swing speed players.
+These types of balls are designed to be more budget friendly and targeted toward seniors, ladies, and slower swing speed players.
 Don’t get discouraged by the term “slower-swing speed player”.
-You need to recognize that if you are a slower swinging player – this type of golf ball will only help you.
+You need to recognize that if you are a player with a slower swing – this type of golf ball will only help you.

 Our surveys have shown that more often than not, golfers are using a golf ball that is NOT suited for their swing.
 This is especially true for experienced players that just assume they need to be playing a Pro V1 or TP5.

 If you are a player with a low to medium club head speed and are looking to minimize driver spin and maximize distance off each club – this golf ball is for you.

 |Vice Drive||318||2 Piece||Surly de DuPont|

 |Vice Pro||318||3 Piece||Cast Urethane|

 The Vice Drive is comparable to a Titleist Tour Soft golf ball.
 This ball is designed for players that want to get the ball up in the air and stop the ball on the green, with maximum distance off the tee and iron shots.

 The Vice Drive review wouldn’t be complete without seeing it in action.
 This golf ball was very ‘clicky’ off the face of our putters.
 We noticed when compared to similar golf balls – there really wasn’t that much of a difference in sound or feel.
 The Vice Tour sounded and felt the same off – very hard and somewhat ‘clicky’.

 This is to be expected for these types of golf balls.